Skip to content

 • Rasputin: The Voice of the Dragon

 Collects Rasputin: The Voice of the Dragon #1-5.
-With World War II raging, Trevor Bruttenholm is thrown into a treacherous journey that leads him face to face with Rasputin.
+With World War II raging, Trevor Bruttenholm is thrown into a treacherous journey that leads him face-to-face with Rasputin.
 It’s a prequel that tells the story of how Bruttenholm ended up on the trail of Rasputin and how he found Hellboy.
 Must read.
 Also collected in Hellboy Universe: The Secret Histories.

 • Sledgehammer 44